harrypmdev/worthing-sw/README.md

 ### Create Song

-+ The create song feature allows users to add up to three short audio clips to their profile so they can easily show off their music to other users and find similar musicians.
++ The create song feature allows users to add up to three short audio clips to their profile, allowing them to easily show off their music to other users and find similar musicians.
 + The 'add song' button is present on their profile so they can add songs to it at any time and see them appear on the song list underneath after returning from the add song page.
 + The audio file upload form section cuts audio files to their first 15 seconds so users do not have to manually cut their songs into clips, providing a better overall experience.